exercism/DEPRECATED.rikki-ruby-analyzer/README.md

 ## Testing locally

-To lean on default configurations
+To lean on default configurations:

 1. Run exercism.io on port 4567
 1. Run the ruby analyzer on port 8989